Sloane Stephens: 2025–26: Out of top 700, comeback

+and fifth seed Janice Tjen to reach the quarterfinals, where her run was ended by Peyton Stearns.

 World TeamTennis

 Stephens has played five seasons with World TeamTennis starting in 2009 when she debuted in the league with the New York Buzz, followed by a season each with the Washington Kastles in 2014, the Philadelphia Freedoms in 2017 and 2018, and the New York Empire in 2019.
 It was announced that she will joining the Chicago Smash for their debut season, during the 2020 WTT season set to begin July 12 at The Greenbrier.

 Stephens played singles for the Smash throughout the season, helping them to earn a No. 2 seed in the WTT Playoffs.
 Chicago defeated the Orlando Storm to earn a spot in the final, but ultimately fell to the New York Empire in a supertiebreaker.

 Rivalries

 Stephens vs. Keys

 Stephens's biggest rivalry is with her close friend and compatriot Madison Keys.
 Keys has said, "Sloane and I, since we were 12 and 14, have constantly been compared to each other."
 Both players have been ranked in the top 10 by the WTA.
 They have also both been labelled as leaders of the next generation of American women's tennis.
 In spite of their rivalry, the two have looked forward to their matchups, with Stephens saying, "Every time I get to play Maddy is great.
 Another opportunity for the both of us."
 Keys has said, "I always want to see Sloane do well.
 I'd love for both of us to be able to be in the position to play each other multiple times. ...
 I'm always cheering for her."

 Stephens has a 5–2 record against Madison Keys, winning their first three matches in straight sets.
 After their first meeting in the second round of the 2015 Miami Open, their next two encounters were both two of the most important matches of their careers.
 In 2017, Stephens defeated Keys in the final of the US Open to win her first major title.
 She then won their next meeting in the semifinals of the 2018 French Open to reach her second Grand Slam singles final.
 Keys defeated Stephens for the first time in the quarterfinals of the 2019 Charleston Open.
 Stephens avenged her Charleston Open defeat in 2021, beating Keys in straight sets in the 2nd round.
 But Keys prevailed at the 2021 Italian Open a month later.
 They played for a third time in 2021 at the US Open and Sloane prevailed in a third set tiebreak.